kingstanley/serenbot/README.md

 # serenbot
-A slack bot for seren chanllenge
+A slack bot for seren chanllenge using node.js, express with jest